Ferelse/tbd-game-in-python/README.md

 ## Playing

-Run `python blackjack.py` and follow the prompts to hit or stand.
-The dealer draws until reaching a hand value of 17 or higher.
+Run `python blackjack.py` for the original command-line version.
+It prompts you to hit or stand until the dealer reaches a hand value of 17 or higher.

+If you prefer a windowed interface, run `python blackjack_gui.py` to play using a simple pygame-based UI with clickable **Hit** and **Stand** buttons.